Television picture resolution

 both the transmitting and receiving devices.
 HDCP

-Page 9 offers more explanation.
+9 offers more explanation.

 High Dynamic Range

-This is considered the most significant television
+HDR is considered by many as the most significant

-improvement since the introduction of color.
+television improvement since the introduction of

 A TV displays a